 CHE 2423.
 ORGANIC CHEMISTRY I, LECTURE.
 A lecture course that covers carbon chemistry, bonding structure and behavior, aliphatic compounds, stereochemistry, reaction mechanisms, and an introduction to spectroscopic methods.
-Prerequisite: CHE 1213 and CHE 1223.
+Prerequisite: CHE 1213 and CHE 1223 with a "C" or better.

 CHE 2431.
 ORGANIC CHEMISTRY II, LABORATORY.
 A laboratory course that acquaints students with important manipulations and procedures, as well as the preparation and study of aromatic and complex organic compounds being introduced in CHE 2433 Organic Chemistry II, Lecture.